fabianlinz/serenity-junit5/README.md

 Adding a direct dependency to `serenity-core` allows to easily use newer versions of Serenity.
 The transitive dependency to JUnit4 should be excluded though:
 ```
     testImplementation ('io.github.fabianlinz:serenity-junit5:VERSION')
-    testImplementation ('net.serenity-bdd:serenity-core:VERSION') { // optional: in case a newer version should be used
+    testImplementation ('net.serenity-bdd:serenity-core:VERSION') { // optional: in case a newer version than the transitively included should be used
         exclude group: 'junit', module: 'junit'
     }
 ```